 Three Jewelry Design Hacks for the Large Knuckled

 A ring design with shoulders is often a ring design that’s flattish or low curve on top but gives a look of being flatter on top.

 Shoulders give a very strong look, shoulders allow someone looking at your ring to see more design than if the ring was curved and going quickly down and around the finger.

 Shoulders also give an assist to clients with larger knuckles.
 Because a ring behind larger Knuckles wants to slip left or right.

 If you have shoulders, your ring doesn’t tilt very far before the shoulder bumps gently into the neighboring finger next to it, which can then lift up and cock it back in place.

 It’s possible that I’m the only Jeweler that calls this little design element angel wings, but they do such miraculous little things that I think they’re very worth it.

 Angel wings are design elements that come out from the ring’s edge, in a little curvy poof or ball or some sort of element.
 If it comes out beyond the ring’s normal border it’s an angel wing.

 The shank goes straight down and around your finger.
 The angel wings pop out a bit sideways, looking pretty and unique.
-They keep the ring from spinning because they easily touch the neighboring fingers which easily without conscious notice keep the ring adjusted upright.
+They keep the ring from spinning because they comfortably touch the neighboring fingers which easily without conscious notice, keep your ring adjusted upright.